 What is so bad about coffee blending?

 Well, first of all, I want to make clear that, plain and simple, blending is done to make a bag of coffee more profitable.
-Fortunately for marketers, and unfortunately for you, excellent quality beans can positively impact the flavor of a blend in a very low percentage, sometimes as low as 10% to 20%, and make it the $13 bag of coffee that you have in your kitchen.
+Fortunately for marketers, and unfortunately for you, excellent quality beans can positively impact the flavor of a blend in a very low percentage, sometimes as low as 10% to 20%, and turn it into the $8 to $10 bag of coffee that you have in your kitchen.

 Now, what are the consequences of commercial coffee blends?

 First of all, you get a higher caffeine content.
 Low cost fillers are produced in low altitude plantations, picked under less strict standards than gourmet coffee and most likely come from the Robusta tree.

 All of these conditions brew a higher caffeine content in your cup.
 A ripe coffee bean that has reached its perfect stage of maturity has 50% less caffeine than 4 weeks earlier when it was green; highly commercial coffee operations do not make an effort to pick only the ripe coffee beans and also harvest beans that are still green, therefore bringing in more caffeine to your cup.

 The Robusta tree, purposely used to produce low cost fillers, has a higher caffeine content than the Arabica beans and it is heavily used in blends, with some low end brands exclusively using 100% Robusta beans.
 The Robusta beans, four and five times cheaper than the gourmet Arabica beans, are mainly the product of Brazil, Vietnam and Honduras, and prohibited by law in Costa Rica.